NachtZ/daq_dpdk/README.md

 ## Snort
 The version now is `snort-3.0.0-a4-201`.
-You can install snort by following it's `README`.
+You can install snort by following it's [README](https://github.com/snortadmin/snort3/blob/master/README.md).
 Then after`./configure`.
 edit it's `./src/Makefile`
 eidt line 620 to :